anj7214-maker/fpa-accounting-reconciliation-tool/README.md

 # FPA Monthly Accounting Reconciliation Tool

-This is a focused monthly reconciliation app for filling only two Excel columns from a Tally ledger PDF:
+This is a focused monthly reconciliation app for filling only two Excel columns from one or more Tally ledger PDFs:

 - `Tally Date`
 - `Tally Voucher`